gepid-upf/myb/README.md

 ## Next Steps

-Add the GATT Bluetooth functionality to send the data stored in the SPIFFS to an app.
+Add the GATT Bluetooth functionality to send the data stored in the SPIFFS to the MYB app.

 ## License